-Kumano Nachi Taisha Shrine is accessible by bus from Kii-Katsuura or Nachi Station.
-The ride takes 30 minutes and costs 630 yen from Kii-Katsuura, or 20 minutes and 490 yen from Nachi, with buses running every 45 minutes.
+Kumano Nachi Taisha Shrine is accessible by bus from either Kii-Katsuura or Nachi Station.
+The ride takes about 30 minutes and costs 630 yen from Kii-Katsuura, or 20 minutes and 490 yen from Nachi, with buses departing every 45 minutes.

-Buses stop at Daimonzaka trail, Nachi Waterfall, and Nachi Shrine's base, where a 10-minute stair climb leads to the shrine and Seigantoji Temple.
-Drivers can park near Seigantoji Temple to avoid the stairs.
+Buses stop at the Daimonzaka trailhead, Nachi Waterfall, and at the base of Nachi Shrine, where a 10-minute stair climb leads to the shrine and Seiganto-ji Temple.
+If you’re driving, parking is available near Seiganto-ji Temple, allowing you to avoid the stairs.

 Nachi Taisha